Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

 While you may not cook with it, palm oil is undoubtedly in your kitchen.
 It provides an inexpensive substitution for trans fats without its health concerns.
 Our advice is always to use caution when offering your dog something outside their regular diet.
 Palm oil isn’t harmful in itself.
-Nonetheless, it can have the same adverse effects if your pup ingests too much of it.
+Nonetheless, it can have adverse effects if your pup ingests too much of it.

 Featured Image Credit: boonpheng, Shutterstock